Tubay

-Tubay, officially the Municipality of Tubay (Lungsod sa Tubay; Bayan ng Tubay), is a municipality in the province of Agusan del Norte, Philippines.
-According to the 2020 census, it has a population of 25,785 people.
+Tubay, officially the Municipality of Tubay (Lungsod sa Tubay; Bayan ng Tubay), is a 1st Class municipality in the province of Agusan del Norte, Philippines.
+According to the 2024 census, it has a population of 26,463 people.

 It was created from the barrios of Tubay, La Fraternidad, Tinigbasan, Cabayawa, Victory, Santa Ana, and Tagmamarcay of the municipality of Cabadbaran in 1947, through Republic Act No. 188.

 History

 The town of Tubay is named after its legendary founder Datu Tabay, and lays claim to being the second Spanish Settlement in Agusan and was known as a pueblo as early as 1751.
 Formerly, the people settled in the wilderness of Ilihan, then transferred to sitio Malabog and later to Tubay-Tubay and Sabang near the mouth of the Jabonga River.
 However, the danger of constant inundation and Moro attacks convinced the succeeding leader of the place to move the pueblo to Daang Lungsod where the massive magkuno post of once spacious and strongly built church now stand.
 It was here where the settlement firmly took place.

-Since 1898, Tubay was a prosperous town.
-But when the Americans visited Tubay and Cabadbaran, they were convinced that the latter was the better place for the seat of government.
-Therefore, in 1903, Tubay was reduced to a barrio to give way to its equally thriving neighbor, Cabadbaran.
-Although reduced to a barrio status, it still remained the center of commercial activity due to the presence of Chinese merchants.
-Booming business in Tubay was still noticeable until the fabulous 20's when the navigable Jabonga River was the chief artery of its copra and hemp traffic.
-However, when the road connecting Tubay-Santiago and Cabadbaran was finished, business in Tubay began to decline and trade through the Jabonga River disappeared.
+By 1898, Tubay had developed into a prosperous town.
+However, following American occupation, officials determined that neighboring Cabadbaran was more suitable as the seat of government.
+As a result, in 1903, Tubay was reduced to the status of a barrio in favor of Cabadbaran.
+Despite this change, Tubay remained an active commercial center, largely due to the presence of Chinese merchants.
+Economic activity continued into the 1920s, when the navigable Jabonga River served as the main route for the transport of copra and hemp.
+However, the completion of the Tubay–Santiago–Cabadbaran road led to a decline in river-based trade, causing a gradual downturn in Tubay’s commercial prominence.

 On June 22, 1947, Tubay officially became a municipality when the Congress of the Philippines enacted Republic Act No. 188 which separated the barrios of Tubay, La Fraternidad, Tinigbasan, Cabayawa, Victory, Santa Ana, and Tagmamarcay, all from Cabadbaran, and constituted into the newly created town.
 By virtue of said law, President Manuel Roxas issued Presidential Proclamation No. 44 on October 20, 1947, thus making Tubay regain its township status.